 Cross the lane and go through the gate opposite, bear left along a narrow and overgrown path alongside a beck for 20m (22 yards) or so.
 Turn right across the stone bridge and stile.
 Go straight across the field to a ladder stile hidden behind the shoulder.
 Follow the path through the rough scrub and bracken.
 Knolls here give good views to the Sir John Barrow Monument, Morecambe Bay and Ulverston.

 At the top of the rough ground turn left over a stone stile and cross the next field to another stile, and on to the road opposite Higher Lath Farm.

-Follow the path beside the fence through two fields.
-In the third go straight across and over the beck.
+Cross the beck.
 In the next field aim to the left of the buildings of Stony Crag and the wall corner.
 Join alongside the wall still heading to the left side of the buildings to go through a wooden gate on the right.
 Immediately turn left through another gate.
 Follow the track bearing round to the right to go through another gate into a field.
 Continue ahead alongside the field boundary, ignore the immediate gateway on the right, continue alongside the fence and hedge to dive down through a little wooden pedestrian gate and bridge over the drain into the lower field.
 Immediately turn left keeping along the field edge to Hollowmire.

 Go through the gate and right into the yard, exit via the road.
 Reaching the Eller Riggs Brow road turn left.
 Go along the road for another 300m (330 yards) and, as the road swings left, turn sharp right signposted "public footpath St John's Church" through the kissing gate partially hidden in the bushes.
 Cross the field aiming for the church roughly ahead.
 Go through the gate to the left of the church onto the road.